LarssonOliver/si-printer-bridge/README.md

-# SI-Printer
+# si-printer-bridge

-SI-Printer is a simple system that aims to reduce complexity and hassle when using the [SPORTident](https://www.sportident.com/) timing system during orienteering practice sessions.
+si-printer-bridge is a simple system that aims to reduce complexity and hassle when using the [SPORTident](https://www.sportident.com/) timing system during orienteering practice sessions.

-SI-Printer allows a reader station to be connected directly to a thermal printer without the use of an android phone with bluetooth or similar.
+si-printer-bridge allows a reader station to be connected directly to a thermal printer without the use of an android phone with bluetooth or similar.
 The entire system may be powered using a conventional USB power bank.